takashim0101/GeoNet-Realtime-Earthquake-Reporter/README.md

 ---

-## 🚀 Long-Term Vision: Advanced MPC & Sandboxing for Secure GeoAI
+## 🚀 Long-Term Vision: Advanced MCP & Sandboxing for Secure GeoAI

-This phase introduces a **Model-centric Programming (MPC)** architecture, executed within a **secure sandbox**, to create a truly reproducible, auditable, and safe GeoAI pipeline for public and educational settings.
+This phase introduces a **Model-centric Programming (MCP)** architecture, executed within a **secure sandbox**, to create a truly reproducible, auditable, and safe GeoAI pipeline for public and educational settings.

 ```mermaid
 flowchart LR